5g-media/OIDC_ON_OSMr5/README.md

 ./bin/standalone.sh -b=0.0.0.0
 ```

-2) configure Keycloak (the example below are for a local OSM instance at 10.20.0.108 - IP and ports will be different in your environment)
+3) configure Keycloak (the example below are for a local OSM instance at 10.20.0.108 - IP and ports will be different in your environment)
 * start keycloak and create a default admin user
+* create the realm "osm"
 * for each OSM instance, in the "Clients" menu:
-    * define a "client" (e.g. "osm1"), set the callback URL (e.g. http://10.20.0.108/callback), in "access type" configure "confidential", get the "Secret" form "Credentials" and put it into NBI nbi.cfg
+    * define a "client" (e.g. "osm1"), set the callback URL (e.g. http://10.20.0.108/callback), in "access type" configure "confidential", get the "Secret" form "Credentials" and put later into the NBI nbi.cfg and the LW-UI settings.py
     * define a role in "roles", one for each different OSM users (e.g. admin)
     * create a keycloak user and set the credentials (e.g. testosm1/testosm1); then, in "role mapping", add a "client" + "client role" mapping